cs1302uga/cs1302-ce07/README.md

      };
      ```

-   * Loop over the array, and call the `test` method twice one each array element with
+   * Loop over the array, and call the `test` method twice on each array element with
      different `speedupAmount` and `slowdownAmount` values.

    Recompile all code and test it by running `cs1302.ce07.Driver`.